Updated: Sep 22, 2022

 The best time of year for a budget trip to Iceland

-Travelling in Iceland in summer
+Traveling to Iceland in the summer

 The tourism high season in Iceland is over the light-filled summer months of June, July and August.
 This is when most people choose to visit Iceland.
-Subsequently, the prices for most services like motorhome rental, campsites and hotels are a little higher.
+Subsequently, the prices for most services like motorhome rental, campsites, and hotels are a little higher.

 There is a good reason for this being the most popular time to visit though.
 The weather in Iceland is notoriously wild and changeable.
 But in the summer months, it is generally much more settled.
 There is also the Midnight Sun shining in the sky during the summer.
 This makes it possible to drive and sightsee late into the night as well as bright and early in the morning.

 The daylight and weather factors mean that you’ll be much more inclined to spend more time outdoors.
 Walking and hiking in the national parks as well as cooking on your camp stove and eating in the great outdoors.
-Spending time in the great outdoors is free so you’ll be saving money without even realising it!
+Spending time in the great outdoors is free so you’ll be saving money without even realizing it!

-Travelling in Iceland in winter
+Traveling in Iceland in winter

 Visiting Iceland in winter has its own set of pros and cons budget-wise.
-This is the low tourism season and so the prices are a little lower all round.
+This is the low tourism season and so the prices are a little lower all around.
 The big sights will have far fewer tourists visiting them too.
 So you’ll pay less for your rental and/or accommodation.
 You’ll also have a lot more space on the roads and at popular sights such as the Golden Circle.

-The downsides are that there will be fewer daylight hours to move around and sightsee in.
+The downsides are that there will be fewer daylight hours to move around and sightsee.
 You will also be more likely to have cold and stormy weather.
 Often the weather could chase you indoors where you are much more likely to spend cash.
 Also, many of the fun things to do in winter have costs attached to them.
 If you would like to go skiing in Iceland then renting ski equipment and lift passes can add up.
 As can guided glacier tours or snowmobile expeditions.
 All of these activities are super fun and are guaranteed to tempt you.

 Perhaps the most budget-friendly time of year to travel is during the shoulder seasons.
-These are the months either side of the high season.
+These are the months on either side of the high season.
 So we are talking September and into October as well as May and perhaps the tail end of April.
 If you visit Iceland at this time of year you could have the best of both worlds.
 Lower prices, more space but also plenty of daylight hours and hopefully some settled weather too.
 Although what the weather in Iceland decides to do can never be guaranteed.

 Booking a tour vs. independent travel

 There are many pluses to taking a guided tour but we recommend that you choose them wisely.
 If you are only in the country for a short time, say for a city break.
-Then booking on a day tour of the Golden Circle makes good sense.
-You can easily get around Reykjavik on the reasonably priced public transportation too.
+Then booking a day tour of the Golden Circle makes good sense.
+You can easily get around Reykjavik on reasonably priced public transportation too.

 There are some tours that will be well worth booking onto though.
 And certain experiences that have to be guided.
-These are things like glacier lagoon or whale-watching boat tours.
+These are things like glacier lagoons or whale-watching boat tours.
 As well as ice caving, glacier hiking or horse riding.